bytesandbalance/Gantt-Chart-Code/README.md

 ###### Serialization with `odered_programs`

 The `#[serde(serialize_with = "odered_programs")]` line is a Serde attribute that specifies the custom serialization function for the programs field.
-The odered_programs function sorts the programs by their root.start value before serializing them.
+The odered_programs function sorts the programs by their root.start_date value before serializing them.

 ```rust
 fn odered_programs<S>(value: &[Program], serializer: S) -> Result<S::Ok, S::Error>